scindex/scindex/scindex.md

 - **P0330**: Hardware Abstraction Layers (HAL)
   - *Description*: An abstraction layer between a computer's physical hardware and its software.
 It provides a consistent interface for applications, hiding hardware-specific details.
   - *Examples*: CMSIS, Android HAL

+- **P0399**: Provisional Runtime Environments Item
+  - *Description*: A temporary holding category for Runtime Environments items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: P04 - Orchestration & Management
 _Tools for automating the deployment, management, scaling, and networking of containerized applications and infrastructure._